jarusll/the-logs/index.md

 I had a dream Last night, I was back in school and it was a drawing competition and I was drawing Paani puris.

+I played Invoker.
+The number of playstyles this hero can pull off is insane.
+Plus the number of combos.
+I'll only play Invoker now.

 # 2022-04-16

 ### Plan for today